Tazumal: Burials

-According to anecdotal evidence from workers who excavated the area of the presumed eastern platform of B1-1, many burials were found in that area.
-However, these were not mentioned by Boggs in any of his excavation reports.
+According to anecdotal accounts from workers who excavated the area of the presumed eastern platform of B1-1, numerous burials were reportedly uncovered there.
+However, these burials are not documented in any of Boggs's excavation reports.

-Burial 1 was found interred 20 cm under the ledge joining the first and second levels of Pyramid B1-2.
-The burial consisted of a lower jaw and the remains of several other bones, accompanied by ceramic fragments and some obsidian artefacts.
-The dispersed remains indicate that Burial 1 was a secondary burial, possibly that of a human sacrifice associated with the dedication of the final phase of the pyramid.
-The teeth indicate that the remains were those of a young adult; the associated ceramics date the burial to the Terminal Classic or Early Postclassic.
+Burial 1 was interred 20 cm beneath the ledge connecting the first and second levels of Pyramid B1-2.
+The burial consisted of a mandible and several other skeletal elements, accompanied by ceramic fragments and obsidian artifacts.
+The dispersed nature of the remains indicates that Burial 1 represents a secondary burial, possibly associated with a human sacrifice performed during the pyramid's final construction phase.
+Dental evidence indicates that the individual was a young adult, while the associated ceramics date the burial to the Terminal Classic or Early Postclassic period.

-Burial 2 was found under the western facade of Structure B1-2.
-Its dating is uncertain but it is believed to be associated with the final phase of construction and contemporaneous with Burial 1.
-The burial consisted of many bone fragments, including skull, longbones, ribs, jaw and vertebrae.
-The teeth indicate that the remains were those of a child.
-The remains were accompanied by ceramic pieces and some ashes.
-The ashes were subjected to radiocarbon dating, which indicated a date in the Late Classic to Early Postclassic, between AD 770 and 1000.
+Burial 2 was located beneath the western facade of Structure B1-2.
+Its precise dating is uncertain, although it is believed to be associated with the structure's final construction phase and to be contemporaneous with Burial 1.
+The burial consisted of numerous skeletal fragments, including portions of the skull, ribs, mandible and vertebrae.
+Dental analysis shows that the individual was a child.
+The remains were accompanied by ceramic fragments and ash, which was subjected to radiocarbon dating, yielding a date between AD 770 and 1000, corresponding to the Late Classic to Early Postclassic period.